watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 This architecture is based on SDN {{!RFC7426}} separating the forwarding plane (FP), control plane (CP), management plane (MP), and application plane (AP).
 Each plane has the following roles:

-* forwarding plane: パケットの転送を
+* Forwarding plane: classifies packets and encapsulates SRH, forwards them, and applies endpoint behavior.
    * Provides SR-aware function using End.AN.
    * Classify flow and apply them to TE application with PBR.
    * Ensures redundancy with Anycast.
-   * Ensure protection with FRR.
+   * Ensure local protection with Fast Reroute (FRR).
-* control plane: forwarding plane を作る
+* Control plane: makes decisions about packet forwarding and provides rules for a forwarding plane.
    * Collects link-state including SRv6 locator, prefix, behavior, and delay.
    * Calculates and provisioning SR Policies.
    * Applies SR Policies to each flow by provisioning flow classification rules.
    * Manages the provisioning of Service Segments to SR-aware functions.
-* management plane: ネットワークデバイスの monitoring, maintenance を行う
+* Management plane: monitors and maintenances of SRv6 devices and services
    * Monitors and deploys network functions.
    * Manages hypervisor resources.
    * Collects metrics of devices, network functions, and SFC services.
-* application plane: ユーザに API を提供し、ネットワークにインテントを適用させる
+* Application plane: pxrovides APIs for users to use control and management plane.
    * Provide an interface to operators or customers.
    * Applying intents defined in {{!RFC9315}}, including Operational, Rule, Service, and Flow intents.